-The business is made up of innovative and established medicines and holds leading positions in respiratory disease and HIV.
-In our Pharmaceuticals R&D organisation, 80% of research spending focuses on two current therapy areas: respiratory and HIV/infectious diseases; and two potential areas: oncology and immuno-inflammation.
+The business is made up of innovative and established medicines and holds leading market positions in respiratory disease and HIV.
+In our Pharmaceuticals R&D organisation, almost 80% of research spending focuses on two current therapy areas: respiratory and HIV/infectious diseases; and two potential areas: oncology and immuno-inflammation.

 The global pharmaceuticals market is vast.
-The biggest areas of growth over recent years have been from the emerging markets and Asia Pacific regions.
+The US remains a priority market for growth with other key growth areas including emerging markets and Asia Pacific regions.

 This trend of increasing demand is expected to continue as the world’s population grows, economies in the emerging markets become more prosperous and global changes in lifestyles affect long-term health.

-Our Pharmaceuticals business creates value by researching and manufacturing innovative products and making these as widely accessible as possible to countries at all levels of income and development.
+Our strategy is to research and produce innovative, high-quality and needed medicines; making these as accessible as possible to countries at all levels of income and development.

 Our Pharmaceuticals portfolio